OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

 # Analysis

-OpenSILEX rely on [MongoDB](https://www.mongodb.com/fr-fr) for the storage and the interrogation of several's kind of data models.
+OpenSILEX relies on [MongoDB](https://www.mongodb.com/fr-fr) for the storage and the interrogation of several kinds of data models.
 The use of MongoDB is guided by the following reasons :
 - A **semi-structured** data-model which provides flexibility for developers for updating data-models and allow